Biacode/bia-engine/GL.md

 For the textures use this library http://www.slick.ninjacave.com/ Note the texture coordinates are not same as OpenGL coordinates (the top left corner is `(0, 0)`)

+#Matrices & Uniform Variables
+For solving the problem of passing the new/updated VAO data to the shader model, we using uniform variables

+#Entity
+Entity has a model, position vector, rotation and scale